 One such website is appropriately called Left Handed Knitter.
 It is run by Karen Lynn, who has dedicated her entire blog to this topic.
 The archives are deep and offer a wealth of knowledge for new and experienced knitters alike.
 From the basic stitches to advanced topics like reading charts and finding left-handed cable needles, any obstacle you find in your knitting is probably answered there.

 Another great option is to take an online class.
-For example, Craftsy has a class called Left Handed Knitting.
-It's taught by Rick Mondragon, who is both a lefty and a professional knitter with four decades of experience.
+One such class, called Left Handed Knitting, is taught by Rick Mondragon—both a lefty and a professional knitter with four decades of experience.
 The class runs you through the basics and you can work at your own pace, so it's a great way to get started.